Graduate School of Arts and Sciences

 A full-time graduate student at Brandeis may enroll in one graduate course each term at Boston College, Boston University, Tufts University or the Graduate Consortium in Women's Studies at the Massachusetts Institute of Technology.
 Information on courses for cross-registration at each of the host institutions is available at the graduate school office of each institution.

 Any part-time graduate student in a degree program is allowed to participate in cross-registration.
-Students may only take one cross-registration course a semester, and are required to take at least one Brandeis course in addition to the cross-registered course.
-Students cannot exceed taking the equivalent of one cross-registration course per semester of residency.
+Students may only take one cross-registration course a semester, and are required to take at least one full-semester Brandeis course in addition to the cross-registered course.
+Students may only enroll in one cross-registration course per semester of residency.

 Due to differences in academic calendars among the colleges in the consortium, it is not advisable for degree candidates to enroll in a cross-registered course in their final semester.